 Nejib KASMI is a young polymer chemist.
 He is currently working as Junior Research & Technology Associate within Green Polymers Group at Luxembourg Institute of Science and Technology (LIST), Luxembourg (LINK).
 Before joining LIST, he recently undertook Postdoctoral Research in Polymer Chemistry within Bikiaris’s Group at Aristotle University of Thessaloniki, Greece.
 He has also worked as research assistant at Padova University, Italy.
-Dr. Nejib’s research mainly focuses on the Design, Synthesis, and Study of new fully biobased (Furanoate) (Co)polyesters, polyester blends, and also isocyanate-free polyurethanes from renewable resources-derived monomers (Isosorbide, vanillic acid, caprolactone, etc).
-These activities have been the subject of 21 published papers in good peer reviewed journals (Biomacromolecules, Polymer Degradation and Stability, ACS Sustainable Chemistry and Engineering, European Polymer Journal, Polymers, Polymer Chemistry, etc).
+Dr. Nejib’s research mainly focuses on the Design, Synthesis, and Study of new fully biobased (Furanoate) (Co)polyesters, polyester blends, and also isocyanate-free polyurethanes from renewable resources-derived monomers (2,5-Furandicarboxylic acid, Isosorbide, vanillic acid, caprolactone, etc).
+These activities have been the subject of 23 published papers in good peer reviewed journals (Biomacromolecules, Polymer Degradation and Stability, ACS Sustainable Chemistry and Engineering, Green Chemistry, European Polymer Journal, Polymers, Polymer Chemistry, etc).
 In March 2018, he achieved his PhD in Polymer Chemistry under the supervision of Prof. Dimitrios Bikiaris from Aristotle University of Thessaloniki, Greece.
 The title of his PhD dissertation title is “Valorisation of Isosorbide: Synthesis of new functional polymers”.
 In Nov.
 2013, he obtained his Master’s Degree in Organic Chemistry (Major: Synthesis and Reactivity in organic chemistry) from the University of Monastir, Tunisia.
 The title of his Master Thesis is “Synthesis and characterization of new functional structures based on isosorbide”

 Important links related to Nejib’s Profile: